Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-about.md

 With Fusion, dbt gains an understanding of the SQL code based on the logical plan for the compiled code. dbt then can determine when a test must run again, or when a prior upstream test result can be reused.

-Efficient testing in state-aware orchestration reduces warehouse costs by avoiding redundant data tests and combining multiple tests into one run.
+Efficient Testing in state-aware orchestration reduces warehouse costs by avoiding redundant data tests and combining multiple tests into one run.
 This feature includes two optimizations:

 - **Test reuse** &mdash; Tests are reused in cases where no logic in the code or no new data could have changed the test's outcome.
 - **Test aggregation** &mdash; When there are multiple tests on a model, dbt combines tests to run as a single query against the warehouse, rather than running separate queries for each test.

 ### Supported data tests

-The following tests can be reused when Efficient tesing is enabled:
+The following tests can be reused when Efficient Testing is enabled:
 - [`unique`](/reference/resource-properties/data-tests#unique)
 - [`not_null`](/reference/resource-properties/data-tests#not_null)
 - [`accepted_values`](/reference/resource-properties/data-tests#accepted_values)

-### Enabling Efficient testing
+### Enabling Efficient Testing

-To enable Efficient testing:
+To enable Efficient Testing:

 1. From the main menu, go to **Orchestration** > **Jobs**.
 2. Select your job.
 Go to your job settings and click **Edit**.
 3. Under **Enable Fusion cost optimization features**, expand **More options**.
-4. Select **Efficient testing**.
+4. Select **Efficient Testing**.
 This feature is disabled by default.
 5. Click **Save**.

 ### Example